ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

     if true {
         return;
     }
-    int a = 10; // this will now result in a compilation error: unreachable code }
+    io:println("unreachable"); // this will now result in a compilation error: unreachable code }

 function fn4() {
     while true {
         return;
     }
-    int a = 10; // this will now result in a compilation error: unreachable code }
+    io:println("unreachable"); // this will now result in a compilation error: unreachable code }
 ```